emerap/ExpandableAdapter/README.md

 - Create Model view from list of object (any types).
 - Interface ModelSwitch for switch between ModelView objects.
 - Predefined SectionViewHolder with title, icon and count fields.
+- Empty data placeholder (override onBindEmptyDataPlaceholder and getEmptyDataViewHolder)
+- Predefined EmptyDataViewHolder with message and image fields.

 ## Examples